thomasjball/PyExZ3/README.md

 ### Check that everything works:

-- "python run_tests.py test" should pass all tests
+- `python run_tests.py test` should pass all tests

-- "python pyexz3.py test\FILE.py" to run a single test from test directory
+- `python pyexz3.py test\FILE.py` to run a single test from test directory

 ### Usage of PyExZ3